Gear list for mountaineering trips

 • A sit harness with a belay loop is required

-• Your harness needs to be free of damage and excessive wear and less than 10 years old
+• Your harness needs to be free of damage and excessive wear and preferably less than 10 years old

 • I can supply a harness if required.